-• \$250,000 in present value of annuity benefits (including cash surrender and net cash withdrawal values or withdrawal values)
+- \$250,000 in present value of annuity benefits (including cash surrender or withdrawal values) - · \$5,000,000 for covered unallocated annuities

 The maximum amount of protection for each individual, regardless of the number of policies or contracts, is \$300,000.
-Special rules may apply with regard to health benefit plans and covered unallocated annuities.
+Special rules may apply with regard to basic hospital, medical and surgical or major medical insurance benefits.